timothybond/Snapdragon/README.md

 - Virtually everything is implemented as immutable record types with various transformations.
 This is important for the typical reason of avoiding unexpected mutations and allowing me to run everything safely on multiple threads, but also because the Monte Carlo game search logic requires me to easily be able to make derivitive game states and run them forward.
 - `SnapCards` contains all of the implemented Marvel Snap cards.
 It's also a reasonable place to look to get a sense for what ability logic has been written.
 - The `Snapdragon.Effects` namespace has types derive from `IEffect`, which have enough information (on instantiation) to transform an instance of `Game`.
 Most (but not all) other things that transform `Game` do so by creating an `IEffect` and then applying them.
 - Some cards (e.g., Hawkeye, Jessica Jones) have on-reveal abilities that create some kind of trigger associated with the space they were played in (regardless of whether the card is then moved).
-I have chosen to refer to these as "Sensors".
+I have chosen to refer to these as "Sensors", most of the logic for which is in the `Snapdragon.Sensors` namespace.
 - Outside the context of the game, I use the `CardDefinition` type to refer to a card in the abstract (cost, abilities, etc.).
-Once a card is used in a game, and then has a Side (i.e., which Player owns it), it gets transformed into the `CardInstance` type (implementing `ICardInstance`).
-Once it is in a specific location it finally becomes an instance of `Card` (implementing `ICard`).
+Once a card is used in a game, and then has a Side (i.e., which Player owns it), it gets transformed into the `Card` type.
 - Pretty much all of the Monte Carlo game search logic is implemented in either the `MonteCarloSearchController` or in the `ControllerUtilities` class. `ControllerUtilities` mostly consists of logic to get exhaustive sets of all of the possible actions a given player can take on a given turn.
-- In an effort to prevent inconsistencies, several things about `Card`s/`CardInstance`s and `Sensors` are actually stored in an object I've named `GameKernel`, which is intended to prevent things like a `Card` thinking it's in one `Column` but actually being in another.

 # Future Work